What does financial assistance look like at LuHi?

 One of the goals at LuHi is to make Christian education an affordable option for every family.
 If you desire your student to be surrounded by Christian mentors but tuition costs are a concern, we want to meet with you!
 If you want your student to grow in their relationship with Jesus, be ready for their next educational step after high school, and have a heart for serving others and their community, we might be the right high school for your family.

 This blog post will explore the tuition assistance process, point you to where you can find updated tuition costs, and answer questions about the value of Christian education.

 Can We Afford a Private School Education?

-Tuition Assistance: Ready to Begin the Journey?
+Tuition Assistance: How to Begin

 - A copy of IRS Federal Form 1040, 1040A or 1040-EZ, your most recent Federal income tax return, supporting schedules, and business returns.

 - Copies of W-2 wage and tax statements for both parents (if applicable).